Attracting new clients: Small Business Website Essentials

 This is a very important section of your small business website because it gives you the chance to argue how you are different from others in your niche and why prospective clients should prefer you over some big, fancy company.

 The “About” (or “About us”) page essentially is where you can write about how you started, your small business’s philosophy and your vision.
 Sounds difficult but it really isn’t.

 Oftentimes, people start a business to cover a market gap or to answer customer needs that other companies cannot address adequately or cost-effectively.
 So, this page could be somewhat biographical.
 For example, maybe you had a lousy Japanese dinner in your area or you’re diabetic and need a sugar-free pastry shop in your neighborhood!

 Your personal experience will make visitors feel closer to you and understand how and why you differentiate from other companies in your industry.

 Contact Info & Form

 Your contact details like address, telephone, email etc., are crucial in making your small business reachable to potential clients.
 You want them to be distinctly visible in every page of your website, as a header or a footer.
 A separate page where you mention your office hours and have a contact form is essential, as well.

 The contact form is important especially for visitors that bump into your website during the night and want an answer by the next morning to decide whether they’re going to choose you.

-Also, an embedded map of your coordinates will enable prospective clients find you in their GPS easily and visit your physical store.
-Make sure you update this information whenever changes occur, because you don’t want you clients getting a “disconnected” message when they call you.
+Also, an embedded map of your coordinates will enable prospective clients to find you in their GPS easily and visit your physical store.
+Make sure you update this information whenever changes occur because you don’t want you clients getting a “disconnected” message when they call you.
 It’s a matter of professionalism!